peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 * A list of language ranges with their associated qualities.
-The list will be sorted in descending order by quality; if two or more language ranges have the same quality, they will be sorted in the order in which they appeared in the given string.
+The list will be sorted in descending order by quality; if two or more language ranges have the same quality, they will be sorted in the order in which they appeared in the specified string.
 Returns null if <code>str</code> is null or syntactically invalid.

 ### LanguageTagFilter